cmanon/wp-strava/readme.txt

 * distance_min - show only the latest activity longer than this distance in km/mi.
 * client_id - specify a different athlete (you can copy this value from https://www.strava.com/settings/api or the wp-strava settings page at /wp-admin/options-general.php?page=wp-strava-options).

 = Widgets =

 Strava Activities List - shows a list of the most recent activities.

 Strava Latest Map - shows map of latest activity with option to limit latest map to activities of a certain minimum distance.

+= Cron =

+Using WP-Strava 2.0+ may require a WordPress cron configuration.
+By default, WordPress has a built-in cron system to run scheduled events, but it relies on your website getting frequent visitors.
+The Strava authentication token system expires after 6 hours if not refreshed.
+If you think your site will not get any visitors over the span on 6 hours, you might want to set up a _real_ cron: https://developer.wordpress.org/plugins/cron/hooking-wp-cron-into-the-system-task-scheduler/.
+Setting up this sort of cron is beyond the scope of support for this free plugin, so you should seek assistance through your host.
+Force-running the WordPress cron once an hour is good enough for WP-Strava.

 == Frequently Asked Questions ==

 = Why am I getting "ERROR 401 Unauthorized"? =

+1) There may be an issue with app authentication.
+In some cases it appears that the credentials from authorizing with your Strava app may not save into the database.
+If you're experiencing "ERROR 401 Unauthorized" on everything, that may be the case.
+Steps to help diagnose this are here: https://github.com/cmanon/wp-strava/issues/109

+2) There may be an issue with multiple athlete's activities.
+If you're seeing "ERROR 401 Unauthorized" only on certain activities, this may be the case.
 When you have multiple athletes saved, the first is considered to be the default athlete.
-If you use a shortcode to display activity from anyone other than the default athlete, you must add the athlete token (found on the wp-strava settings page) to the shortcode, such as client_id=17791.
+If you display activity from anyone other than the default athlete, you must add the athlete client ID (found on the wp-strava settings page) to the shortcode, such as client_id=17791.

 = Why is my Google Map not showing up? =

 If your API key works with other Google Maps plugins but not WP-Strava, you may need to enable the "Static Maps" functionality on your google account.
 This is especially true for people using G Suite accounts (not just a @gmail.com address).
 While logged into your G Suite email, visit https://console.developers.google.com/apis/library/static-maps-backend.googleapis.com/?q=static and make sure the "Static Maps API" is enabled.
 For more details see https://wordpress.org/support/topic/no-data-errors/

 = I recently uploaded an activity, why is it not showing on my site? =

 WP-Strava caches activity for one hour so your site doesn't hit the Strava API on every page load.
 If you recently uploaded activity and want to see it right away, go to the Settings -> Strava in the wp-admin dashboard, check the checkbox labeled "Clear cache (images & transient data)" and then click Save Changes.

-- Why can't I remove and add an athlete at the same time? -
+= Why can't I remove and add an athlete at the same time? =

 On the WP-Strava settings page you cannot currently remove and add another athlete at the same time.
 This is a known limitation.
 WP-Strava will remove the athlete(s) that you cleared the ID/Nickname fields for, but the new athlete will no be added.
 Please complete the add/remove operations as separate save actions on the WP-Strava settings page.

 == Screenshots ==

+1. Strava Activity embedded in a page or post - options for image only, start/end markers, image size, etc.
+2. Strava Activity in the block editor.
+3. Strava Latest Map Widget - put a map of your latest activity your sidebar.
+Options to filter out shorter activities.
+4. Strava Activities List (Block & Widget) - put a list of most recent activities in a sidebar, post, page, etc.
-1. WP-Strava settings - this walks you through connecting the WP-Strava plugin to your Strava account.
+5. WP-Strava settings - this walks you through connecting the WP-Strava plugin to your Strava account.
 You can connect multiple accounts by authenticating each one here.
 Add your Google Maps key for map display here.
 You can also set the system of measurement (miles/kilometers) and clear any saved data.
-2. Strava Activities List Widget - shows a list of the most recent activities for the selected athlete.
-3. Strava Activities List Widget Settings - settings for the Strava Activities List Widget.
+6. Strava Activities List Widget Settings - settings for the Strava Activities List Widget.
-4. Strava Latest Map Widget - shows a map of your most recent activity.
-5. Strava Latest Map Widget Settings - settings for the Latest Map Widget.
+7. Strava Latest Map Widget Settings - settings for the Latest Map Widget.
 You can limit your activity by minimum distance to show only longer efforts.
-6. Activity Shortcode - Shows a map of activity with some statistics.
-7. Activity Shortcode Settings - An example activity shortcode.
+8. Activity Shortcode Settings - An example activity shortcode.
 The client_id parameter is only needed if your site is connected to multiple athlete accounts.
-8. Route Shortcode - Shows a map of a route.
 9. Route Shortcode Settings - An example route shortcode.
 Add markers=true to show green/red start/stop points.
-10. Activities Shortcode - Shows latest athlete activity in a page or post.
-11. Activities Shortcode Settings - An example activities shortcode.
-The client_id parameter is only needed if your site is connected to multiple athlete accounts.
-12. Strava Activity Block - Shows the activity block and options with a placeholder image in the editor.

 == Changelog ==

+= 2.12.1 =
+Update translation strings that have space padding https://wordpress.org/support/topic/missing-space-3/ Set CSS image width to 100% of container
+Fix lat/lon parameter order on Mapbox maps

 = 2.12.0 =
 Update documentation around block embeds https://wordpress.org/support/topic/which-editor-to-use-2/ Added debugging for API GET/POST to troubleshoot 401 errors https://wordpress.org/support/topic/wp-strava-error-401-unauthorized/

 = 2.11.1 =
 Add class selector to responsive tables https://wordpress.org/support/topic/shortcode-embed-responsive-table-styling-issues/

 = 2.11.0 =
 Add additional block transformations for "Activity" (from: Paragraph, Classic Shortcode; to: Paragraph) Add Mapbox Static Map support https://github.com/cmanon/wp-strava/issues/26

 = 2.10.1 =
 Reworked settings save with multiple athletes, related to https://wordpress.org/support/topic/wp-strava-error-401-unauthorized/

 = 2.10.0 =
 Add ability to paste Activity/Route/Segment URL into the block editor and have it insert the appropriate block https://wordpress.org/support/topic/sorry-this-content-could-not-be-embedded-5/